Chapter 12:

 Like never before, Amala’s resolve was shaken.
 (Am I…doing the right thing?)
 Left paralyzed by indecision, her mind wandered.
 (So many people…children are being hurt, and all I’m doing is killing abusers and kidnappers.
 Is this even helping?)
 The young woman floated idly.
 (Am I failing you girls…Chelsea?)

-All her running, and she couldn’t escape.
-That arm wrapped across her chest, stiffly holding her in place as she screamed would forever be vividly etched into her soul.
-Watching the lifeless bodies of her only friends pulled off the ground, carried away by unfamiliar people, all the while, unable to do anything, Amala was lost.
-No one reached out to help, not a single hand was outstretched to pull the little girl from the well of despair.
+All her running, and she couldn’t escape it.
+That arm wrapped across her chest, stiffly holding her in place as she screamed would forever be vividly etched into Amala’s soul.
+Watching the lifeless bodies of her only friends pulled off the ground, carried away by unfamiliar people, unable to do anything; that little girl’s innocence was lost.
+No one reached out to help, not a single hand was outstretched to free Amala from the well of despair.
 People yelled, argued, even fought each other, but not for her.
 Her voice could never overcome her father’s, screaming for justice, wanting retribution, demanding recompense be made!
 She only wanted someone…to be there for her.

 “…Even if the world forsakes them, I won’t.
 Everything has to happen for a reason, right?”
-All of it happened in that instant; Amala blasted the large open window!
-She entered the room, sweeping the shattered glass aside as she eyed the police officer reaching for his gun!
-Using telekinesis, a purple wave of smoke pressed the cop to the wall like a pancake!
+All in that instant; Amala blasted the large open window, entered the room, swept shattered glass aside, and noticed the police officer reaching for his gun!
+Using telekinesis, a purple wave of smoke pancaked that cop to the wall!
 “Hold still and you won’t be hurt!”
-Amala needed to scream through the thick scarf covering her face.
+Amala needed to scream through the thick scarf covering her mouth.
 She then turned to Joffe, cowering behind a couch.
-Suddenly, Amala heard voices from the other side of the room, trying to break down the door!
-The lock exploded, as someone tried to enter the room; though Amala’s mist slammed it back closed, using far too much force, cratering the door into the wall!
+A set of voices suddenly erupted from the hall; and someone made an effort to break down the door!
+The lock exploded, and as they tried to enter, Amala’s mist slammed the door closed with far too much force, cratering the wall!
 (Control…must control myself.)
-Knowing her time was limited, Amala calmed down, then began her questioning.
+Knowing her time was limited, Amala calmed down and began her questioning.

 “Wait!
 Before you say anything, wait!”
-Liam Joffe darted from behind his hiding spot, hands up, offering zero hostility.
+Joffe dived from behind his hiding spot, hands up, offering zero hostility.
 “You killed Omar, right?”
-Assuming she’d gotten away with that killing, Amala was shocked to hear someone’d connected her to it!
+Assuming she’d made it look like an accident, Amala was shocked someone’d connected her to that murder!
 “I already know what’s happening.
 I know what you’re doing, what you’re after.
 I can work with you!
 Whatever you need!
 Names, places, numbers, I’ve got them all!”

 “…” Amala was floored.
 Prepared for a harsh interaction, she was thrown by the man’s pleading. “…I…you…how did you know about what I’m doing?”